rust-lang/rust/src/doc/rust.md

 ### Miscellaneous attributes

-- `simd` - on certain tuple structs, derive the arithmetic operators, which lower to the target's SIMD instructions, if any.
 - `link_section` - on statics and functions, this specifies the section of the object file that this item's contents will be placed into.
-- `static_assert` - on statics whose type is `bool`, terminates compilation with an error if it is not initialized to `true`.
-- `repr` - on C-like enums, this sets the underlying type used for representation.
-Useful for FFI.
+- `macro_export` - export a macro for cross-crate usage.
 - `no_mangle` - on any item, do not apply the standard name mangling.
 Set the symbol for this item to its identifier.
 - `packed` - on structs or enums, eliminate any padding that would be used to align fields.
+- `repr` - on C-like enums, this sets the underlying type used for representation.
+Useful for FFI.
+Takes one argument, which is the primitive type this enum should be represented for, or `C`, which specifies that it should be the default `enum` size of the C ABI for that platform.
+Note that enum representation in C is undefined, and this may be incorrect when the C code is compiled with certain flags.
+- `simd` - on certain tuple structs, derive the arithmetic operators, which lower to the target's SIMD instructions, if any.
+- `static_assert` - on statics whose type is `bool`, terminates compilation with an error if it is not initialized to `true`.
 - `unsafe_destructor` - allow implementations of the "drop" language item where the type it is implemented for does not implement the "send" language item.
 - `unsafe_no_drop_flag` - on structs, remove the flag that prevents destructors from being run twice.
 Destructors might be run multiple times on the same object with this attribute.
-- `macro_export` - export a macro for cross-crate usage.

 ### Conditional compilation